typesupply/opentype-cookbook/readme.md

 ## Processing

 When text is processed, the features that the user wants applied are gathered into two groups: substitution features and positioning features.
 The substitution features are processed first and then the positioning features are processed.
-(Add note or footnote here explaining why this is logical.)
-The order in which you have defined the features is the order in which they will be applied to the text.
-So, the order of your features, lookups and rules is very important.
+The order in which you have defined the features, lookups and rules is the order in which they will be applied to the text.
+This order is very important.

-Features process sequences of glyphs known as "glyph runs."
+Features process sequences of glyphs known as glyph runs."
 These glyph runs may represent a complete line of text or a sub-section of a line of text.

-For the following, let's assume that you have the following features, lookups and rules:
+For example, let's assume that you have the following features, lookups and rules:

     feature: small caps
         lookup: letters